Submission Forms (law enforcement only)

 Reporting of Results

 The CBI-FS will create a written report for each case submitted.
 This report will be completed in a simplified manner, reporting the information that would be best used to convey the laboratory results to the reader.
 The report will include; the location of completed testing; unique identification; a description of the item and, when necessary, the condition of the item; the date of issue of the report; reference to the sampling plan and sampling method used if relevant; the results with, where appropriate, the units of measurement; identification of the person(s) authorizing the report; clear identification when results are from an outside vendor laboratory; disposition of evidence if not being returned to the agency.
 The signature indicates the end of the report.
 Methods may be on report if it assists the reader in understanding the results.
-The following will not be reported but will be available in the case record; identification of the method used; the date of receipt of the test or calibration item(s); the date(s) of performance of the laboratory activity; additions to, deviations, or exclusions from the method; information on specific test conditions, such as environmental conditions; the date of the performance of the laboratory activities; additions to, deviations, or exclusions from the method; and a statement that the results relate only to the items tested.
+The following will not be reported but will be available in the case record; identification of the method used; the date of receipt of the test or calibration item(s); the date(s) of performance of the laboratory activity; additions to, deviations, or exclusions from the method; information on specific test conditions, such as environmental conditions and a statement that the results relate only to the items tested.

 In the rare circumstance where it has been determined that the CBI-FS cannot meet the needs of our customer, we will outsource the analysis to an accredited laboratory per the State of Colorado’s procurement policy and procedure and CBI-Forensic Services policy QP7.

 Release of Information

 The CBI-FS will keep all information confidential.
 Information is provided for standard court purposes such as discovery requests and for database hits such as NIBIN and CODIS.
 In the event the CBI-FS is required by court order to release information outside of normal business the CBI-FS will notify the customer of the release of information, unless prohibited by law.

 Disposition of Evidence